 Initially working with the city council, Dr. Sheppard planned a city-wide public presentation to discuss the uneven playing field that black men face.
-After sharing her written program and event idea with the Multi-Cultural Director at The University of Akron, the Black Male Summit® has been presented by the University of Akron since 2008.
+After sharing her written program and event idea with the Multi-Cultural Director at The University of Akron, the Black Male Summit® has been presented at the University of Akron since 2008.

-Dr. Sheppard designed the programming for The Black Male Summit to bring educators, safety officials, parents, religious leaders, and the members of the community together to address and find solutions for the plethora of issues facing black males.
+Dr. Sheppard designed the programming for The Black Male Summit® to bring educators, safety officials, parents, religious leaders, and the members of the community together to address and find solutions for the plethora of issues facing black males.

 Meet Victoria Sheppard, Ph.D.

 From March 2016 through 2019, Dr. Sheppard miraculously survived a series of critical health issues.
 Now, able to speak, walk, and see again, she is preparing for a nation-wide tour of The Black Male Summit®.